 As an academic press, our mandate is to serve the world of scholarship and culture as a professional, not-for-profit publisher.
 Founded in 1950, we are recognized internationally as a leading academic publisher specializing in the humanities and social sciences.
 We produce more than 120 new books annually, in addition to 40 journals, and maintain a backlist of some 3,500 titles.
 The Press emphasizes scholarship but also publishes text, trade, and reference titles.
 Our program is financed primarily by income from sales, supplemented by support from Indiana University and by gifts and grants from a variety of outside sources.

-Our major subject areas include African, African American, Asian, cultural, Jewish and Holocaust, Middle East, Russian and East European, women’s and gender studies; anthropology, film, history, bioethics, music, paleontology, philanthropy, philosophy, and religion.
-We also feature an extensive regional publishing program under our Quarry Books imprint.
+Our major subject areas include African, Jewish and Holocaust, Middle East, Russian and East European, gender and sexuality, film and media, folklore and ethnomusicology, Indiana and the Midwest, Irish, music, paleontology, and philosophy.
 We are one of the largest public university presses, as measured by titles and income level.